-Mt Helena Lion Blake Elzer being awarded the Belt-up round football.
+Mt Helena Lion Blade Elzer being awarded the Belt-up round football.

-Mt Helena showed continued improvement despite a heavy loss to Midland Tigers as both sides built momentum in the Hills Football Association season.
+Midland Tigers showed continued improvement despite a heavy loss to Mt Helena Lions as both sides built momentum in the Hills Football Association season.

 May 21, 2026